jalogan/jalogan.github.io/_projects/SymBOPs.md

 Orientational order looks at the rotational symmetry of an object or group of objects around a common point.
 There are two types of orientational order that we must distinguish between: *bond-orientational order* describes the orientational order of points in the neighborhood of a an origin, and *polyhedral nematic order* describes how aligned anisotropic objects, e.g., polygons and polyhedra, are with each other.

-Bond-orientational order quantifies how ordered a set of points are based on their angles in a common set of axes.
+Bond-orientational order quantifies how ordered a set of points are based on their angles on a common set of axes.
 To learn by example, see the left image of <a href="#fig_BOO_vs_nematic" data-fig-ref>??</a>.
-Focus only on the left green point and the black points neighboring it.
+Focus only on the left green point and the six black points neighboring it.
 Using the usual polar coordinates we can compute the angle $$\theta_i$$ for each black neighboring partile $$i$$.
 We sum the phases of all $$N_b$$ neighbors of the green point

 $$
 \psi_{\ell} = \frac{1}{N_b}\sum\limits_{i=1}^{N_{b}} e^{i\ell \theta_i},
 $$

 where $$\ell$$ is chosen to look at $$\ell$$-fold orientational order.
 In the figure I have drawn concentric hexagons to aid the eye in looking for $$\ell=6$$-fold order, called hexatic order.
 We can easily see that each neighbor lies almost exactly on a vertex of the hexagons, showing that these neighbors have near perfect hexatic order.
-Notice that translationally, they're a mess; together the points do no form a regular hexagon.
+Notice that translationally, they're a mess; together the points do not form a regular hexagon.
 Our concern is strictly the orientational order about the central point, and not the translational order.
-Another thing to note is that this show that we can have orientational order while maintaining translational symmetry.
+Another thing to note is that this shows that we can have orientational order while maintaining translational symmetry.
 Translational symmetry implies that there is no preferred distance between points, such as in a crystal-which breaks translational and orientational order.
 At this point we have a 2D vector $$\psi_\ell$$ which is a property of the neighborhood of the green point.
-This vector holds information about how the neighboring points are distributed orientationally around the green point-how well they approximate $$\ell$$-fold symmetry and also the orientation of this polygon in the chosen coordinate system.
-If we were to look at the neighborhood of a different point that differs from the previous neighborhood only be a rotation, the $$\psi_\ell$$ vectors will be different.
+This vector holds information about how the neighboring points are distributed *orientationally* around the green point-how well they approximate $$\ell$$-fold symmetry and also the orientation of this polygon in the chosen coordinate system.
+If we were to look at the neighborhood of a different point that differs from the previous neighborhood only by a rotation, the $$\psi_\ell$$ vectors will most likely be different.

 The seminal paper by Steinhardt et al. in 1983 defined a way to quantify bond-orientational order in three-dimensions and proposed the use of rotational invariants to describe local structure of a set of particles in liquids and glasses.
 In 3D you may use spherical harmonics in place of a complex field.
 For each bond vector $$b_{ij}$$ from central particle $$i$$ to neighboring particle $$j$$ we may identify a point on the unit sphere with polar and azimuthal angles $$\left( \theta(\vec{r}_{ij}), \phi(\vec{r}_{ij}) \right)$$.
 From here traditionally one averages over the spherical harmonics for all neighbors and computes the second-order scalar (rotational invariant)